Anne Arundel Community College

 Due to the selection process, the program cannot accept pass-fail as a replacement for letter grades in the required courses.

-The criteria used to select the conditional acceptance candidates will be applied in the following order:
+The criteria used to select candidates will be applied in the following order:

 Anne Arundel Community College and/or the School of Health Sciences reserves the right to revise requirements for admission into the Health Sciences programs, the selection criteria and procedures, and the required courses for programs of study as deemed necessary without prior notification.